radioniki/Emotional-Intelligence-and-Leadership---Semester-Project/README.md

 Conclusion: Key insights and final thoughts.

 How to Use

 Explore the PDF report for a comprehensive understanding of the role of emotional intelligence in leadership.
-If you're interested in data analysis or research methodology, review the survey results in the /data folder.
+If you're interested in data analysis or research methodology, review the survey results in the /data folder, the .r file and the charts_from_r_used folder